 Level 1 Trauma Center

-Sometimes called EMCP, Einstein Medical Center Philadelphia is a teaching hospital is located north of Center City and commonly receives patients who have sustained traumatic injuries from car accidents, bicycle accidents, motorcycle accidents and injuries sustained by a trip and fall, assault or industrial accidents.
+Formerly called Einstein Medical Center Philadelphia, Jefferson Einstein Philadelphia Hospital is a teaching hospital located north of Center City and commonly receives patients who have sustained traumatic injuries from car accidents, bicycle accidents, motorcycle accidents, and injuries sustained by a trip and fall, assault, or industrial accidents.

 Penn Presbyterian Medical Center